Hugo Junkers

-When the Nazis came into power in 1933 they requested Junkers and his businesses aid in the German re-armament.
-When Junkers declined, the Nazis responded by demanding ownership of all patents and market shares from his remaining companies, under threat of imprisonment on the grounds of High Treason.
-In 1934 Junkers was placed under house arrest, and died at home in 1935 during negotiations to give up the remaining stock and interests in Junkers.
+When the Nazis came into power in 1933, they requested Junkers and his businesses aid in the German re-armament.
+When Junkers declined, the Nazis placed him under house arrest in 1934 and eventually seized control of his patents and company.
+He died the following year.
 Under Nazi control, his company produced some of the most successful German warplanes of the Second World War.

 Biography

 Junkers was born in Rheydt in the Prussian Rhine Province, the son of a wealthy industrialist.
-After taking his Abitur exams in 1878, he attended the Royal Polytechnic University in Charlottenburg and the Royal Technical University in Aachen, where he completed his engineering studies in 1883.
+After taking his Abitur exams in 1878, he attended the Technische Hochschulen in Charlottenburg (now Technische Universität Berlin) and Aachen (now RWTH Aachen), where he completed his engineering studies in 1883.

 At first, he returned to Rheydt to work in his father's company, but soon attended further lectures on electromagnetism and thermodynamics held by Adolf Slaby in Charlottenburg.
 Slaby placed him with the Continental-Gasgesellschaft in Dessau, where he worked on the development of the first opposed-piston engine.
 To measure heating value, Junkers patented a calorimeter and founded a manufacturing company in 1892.
 Junkers personally introduced the calorimeter at the 1893 World's Columbian Exposition in Chicago, where it was awarded a gold medal.
 The next year, he patented a gas-fired bath boiler, which he refined as a tankless heater.
 In 1895, he founded Junkers & Co. to utilize his inventions.

 From 1897, he was offered a professorship of mechanical engineering at Aachen, where he lectured until 1912.
 Working as an engineer at the same time, Junkers taking substantial gains of Junkers & Co. devised, patented, and exploited calorimeters, domestic appliances (gas stoves), pressure regulators, gas oil engines, fan heaters, and other inventions.